 - 1. Submit only projects that will be completed within funding timelines. - 2.
 Begin project implementation promptly and show measurable progress towards meeting project milestones. - 3.
-Tier I microgrant recipients must submit a Final Report by the deadline below, but are not required to submit quarterly reports. - 4.
-Tier II grant recipients must submit quarterly progress reports\ according to the following schedule:
+Tier I microgrant recipients must submit a Final Report by the deadline below and a Q1-Q2 reimbursement request on June 30, but are not required to submit quarterly reports. - 4.
+Tier II grant recipients must submit quarterly progress reports and associated reimbursement requests according to the following schedule:

-1st Quarter: January 1 - March 31

-2nd Quarter: April 1- June 30

-3rd Quarter: July 1- September 30

-Final Report: October 1- January 31

-Due April 30, 2024

-Due July 31, 2024

-Due October 31, 2024

-Due January 31, 2025
+٠ 1st Quarter: January 1 - March 31, 2025 Due April 15, 2025 • 2nd Quarter: April 1- June 30, 2025 Due June 30, 2025 • 3rd Quarter: July 1- September 30, 2025 Due October 15, 2025 • Final Report: October 1- January 15, 2026 Due January 30, 2026

-\Of the three quarterly reports above, one may be substituted for a phone call check-in and one other may be substituted for a program visit by NDOR staff if desired.
+Of the three quarterly reports above, one may be substituted for a phone call check-in and one other may be substituted for a program visit by NDOR staff if desired.

 - 5. NDOR may terminate projects that do not meet critical milestones established in the project funding agreement. - 6.
-Project Completion: a final report will be required and may be submitted in place of any of the quarterly reports if project activities have been completed by the report deadline.
+Project Completion: A final report will be required and may be submitted in place of any of the quarterly reports if project activities have been completed by the report deadline.
 Please note that final reimbursements will not be made until the satisfactory completion of the final report.
 Final reports will ask for completed project metrics including: - Actual number of students served in preschool, elementary, middle, and high schools - Number of program hours youth spent outdoors - Types of sites used for program activities - Number of jobs directly supported by grant funds - Overview of accomplishments and project highlights